govuk-one-login/account-components/solutions/integration-tests/README.md

 Copy the file `/solutions/stubs/.env.integration-tests.sample` to `/solutions/stubs/.env.integration-tests` and replace any placeholder values as appropriate.

+Copy the file `/solutions/api/env.integration-tests.json.sample` to `/solutions/api/env.integration-tests.json` and replace any placeholder values as appropriate.

 Copy the file `/solutions/integration-tests/.env.sample` to `/solutions/integration-tests/.env` and replace any placeholder values as appropriate.

 To run the tests: